How to Protect Your Knees While Hiking

 Get Plenty of Omega-3’s

 Omega-3’s are fatty acids that your body doesn’t produce on its own.
 They help to lubricate your joints as well as decrease muscle and joint pain by reducing inflammation.
 Flaxseeds, walnuts, chia seeds, egg yolks, and olive oil are all rich in Omega-3’s.
-You can also take fish oil capsules.
+You can also take an Omega-3 supplement if you’re not getting enough in your diet – we like this all natural, fish-free vegan Omega 3 supplement.
 Omega 3’s have been proven to improve focus and concentration which is great for conquering those 14er’s or a thru-hike.
-If you’re completing a thru-hike, you might want to also consider taking glucosamine which helps reduce pain and repair and rebuild cartilage.
+If you’re completing a thru-hike, you might want to also consider taking glucosamin. which helps reduce pain and repair and rebuild cartilage.